Dr Amit Nagpal

 Step 2: Acquire Necessary Knowledge

 - Understanding of Corporate Laws: Aspiring independent directors need to familiarise themselves with the Companies Act, 2013, especially the provisions related to the roles and responsibilities of directors.
+Additionally, incorporating business storytelling can enhance your understanding of how these laws affect corporate governance and personal branding.

 - Corporate Governance: One needs to gain knowledge about corporate governance practices, ethical standards, and risk management.
+Engaging with a storytelling coach can help in effectively communicating these concepts.

 Step 3: Register on the Independent Directors’ Databank